Asamaha/Dips/README.md

 ## Usage

-> [RoomSurf](https://roomsurf.herokuapp.com/#/signup) is a web application will allow users to configure a wide variety of customizable scheduling to reserve a room within their house for a special occasion and notify all roommates.
+> Dips is a web application will allow users to configure a wide variety of customizable scheduling to reserve a room within their house for a special occasion and notify all roommates.

 ## Requirements